 2. Update Your Assisted Living Blog Regularly

 Creating a blog rich in resources and information is a great way to help someone through this tough decision making process.
-You may want to consider creating articles answering common questions you hear from potential residents or the family members visiting your facility.
+You may want to consider creating articles answering common questions you hear from potential residents or the family members visiting your community.
 If you find that people are asking the same questions over and over again, it’s likely that there are many people researching those same questions online.
-Creating content that answers these questions before they’re asked will help people discover your facility more easily than non-blogging competing facilities.
+Creating content that answers these questions before they’re asked will help people discover your facility more easily than non-blogging competing communities.